 Map according to Tan Qixiang 谭其骧 (1987), Zhongguo lishi ditu ji 中国历史地图集.
-The semi-barbarious state of Zhongshan was located in middle Hebei and did not play a decisive political role.
+The semi-barbarious state of Zhongshan was located in central Hebei and did not play a decisive political role.
 It was conquered by its western neighbour Zhao.
 Click to enlarge.

 It was founded by a chieftain of the White Di 白狄 tribes during the Spring and Autumn period 春秋 (770-5th cent.
 BCE) under the name of Xianyu 鮮虞.
 Their territory was often involved in conflicts with the state of Jin 晉.
-The name Zhongshan is first mentioned in the chronicle Zuozhuan 左傳 in the year 506.
+The name Zhongshan is first mentioned in the chronicle Zuozhuan 左傳 for the year 506.
 This state covered the region of the modern districts of Lingshou 靈壽, Pingshan 平山, and Jinxian 晉縣, Hebei.

 Historiographical documents about the state of Zhongshan are very rare, most are to be found in the books Zhanguoce 戰國策 and Lüshi chuqiu 呂氏春秋.
-The Qing period 清 (1644-1911) scholar Wang Xianqian 王先謙 has published a collection of such data, the Xianyu Zhongshan guo shi biao 鮮虞中山國事表.
-In 1971 the tomb of a king of Zhongshan was unearthed, and many bronze tools with inscriptions were discovered.
+The Qing period 清 (1644-1911) scholar Wang Xianqian 王先謙 (1842-1918) published a collection of such data, the Xianyu Zhongshan guo shi biao 鮮虞中山國事表.
+In 1971, the tomb of a king of Zhongshan was unearthed, and many bronze tools with inscriptions were discovered.
 The inscriptions included also historiographical material.